Airports are transitional.

-A house doesn’t need to be new and fancy to be a home.
+A house doesn’t need to be new and fancy to be a happy home.

-I’m walking, minding my business, on a cloudless day.
+I’m walking, minding my own business, not a cloud in the sky.

-Water pours down like someone is pouring a bucket of water on me, which they are.
+Water pours down like someone is pouring a bucket of water on me.

-In the Zona Colonia, water used to mop balcony floors, or spilled when watering plants, exits the upstairs balcony through a piece of PVC pipe sticking through the balcony walls far enough that the excess water falls to the street below.
+In the Zona Colonia, water used to mop, or spilled when watering plants, leaves the upstairs balcony through a piece of PVC pipe and falls to the street below.

-If I had a plug and a ladder, I’d climb up and fix my problem and give these careless horticulturists a well deserved back up of their plumbing.
+If I had a plug and a ladder, I’d climb up and fix my problem and give these careless people a well deserved back up of their plumbing.